Prompt Disentanglement via Language Guidance and Representation Alignment for Domain Generalization: Experiments

 We further investigate the effect of the number of fine-grained text descriptions $L_a$ generated by LLM on disentanglement, as shown in Tab.~\ref{tab3:compare with other Guided-prompt}.
 Compared with the rigid template text input (see $2^{nd}$ row and $11^{th}$ row in Tab.~\ref{tab3:compare with other Guided-prompt}), our fine-grained descriptions and domain-invariant descriptions bring significant performance improvement by 0.80\%, and 1.04\% on Avg-acc respectively, indicating that the simple template is insufficient to describe all categories.
 Additionally, as $L_a$ increases, the performance of applying domain-invariant descriptions improves, with Avg-acc rising from 76.07\% to 76.61\%.
 This consistently outperforms (see $\Delta$ in Tab.~\ref{tab3:compare with other Guided-prompt}) the use of fine-grained descriptions excepted $L_a=1$, which yields an increase from 75.93\% to 76.36\%.
 These results further demonstrate that more diverse fine-grained descriptions are beneficial for the LLM in summarizing more distinctive domain-invariant descriptions.
 Moreover, this observation also suggests that the domain-specific descriptions may hinder the ability of text prompt learning domain-invariant information.

-\textbf{The effectiveness of Image-Disentanglement Guided by Text (IMT).} Our IMT sub-module achieves 0.70\%, 4.47\%, 1.64\%, 8.59\%, and 0.84\% improvement without GAT sub-module (see $1^{st}$ row and $3^{rd}$ row in Tab.~\ref{tab:2_analysis_abolution}) and achieves 0.92\%, 4.87\%, 2.19\%, 10.02\% and 2.34\% improvement with GAT module (see $1^{st}$ row and $7^{th}$ row in Tab.~\ref{tab:2_analysis_abolution}).
-The results indicate that our proposed IMT sub-module further mitigates the distributional discrepancy between the different domains and obtains a consistent visual representation for each category.
+\textbf{The effectiveness of Image-Disentanglement Guided by Text (IMT).} Our IMT sub-module achieves improvements of 0.70\%, 4.47\%, 1.64\%, 8.59\%, and 0.84\% over the baseline (see $1^{st}$ and $3^{rd}$ rows in Tab.~\ref{tab:2_analysis_abolution}), with corresponding two-tailed $p$-values (0.015, $<$0.0001, 0.006, $<$0.0001, 0.002), all below 0.05, confirming that these gains are significant across all datasets.
+When combined with the GAT sub-module, IMT achieves further improvements of 0.60\%, 2.98\%, 0.48\%, 8.84\%, and 0.34\% (see $2^{nd}$ and $7^{th}$ rows in Tab.~\ref{tab:2_analysis_abolution}), with $t$-values ranging from 5.47 to 36.50, also indicating high statistical significance ($p < 0.01$).
+These results validate that IMT effectively reduces the distributional discrepancies between different domains and yields more consistent, semantically disentangled visual representations under textual guidance.
 To evaluate the degree of domain invariance between each source domain and the target domain, we here measured the estimated maximum mean discrepancy (MMD~\cite{staib2019distributionally}) among source and target domains for each category on PACS, VLCS, officeHome, and TerraInc datasets.
 Specifically, let $\{\mathbf{x}_i,y_i\}_{i=1}^{N_m^s}$ and $\{\mathbf{x}^{'}_i,y^{'}_i\}_{i=1}^{N^t}$ be two samples of size $N_m^s$ and $N^t$ drawn i.i.d from $m_{th}$ source domain $\hat{\mathcal{D}}^S_m$ and target domain $\hat{\mathcal{D}}^{\mathcal{T}}$, respectively.
 The MMD distance between pairwise distribution $\hat{\mathcal{D}}^S_m$ and $\hat{\mathcal{D}}^{\mathcal{T}}$ can be formulated as:

 where $\mathcal{H}_k$ is a RKHS equipped with kernel $k$.
 Then we estimate the average source-target divergence, defined as:

 The results are shown in Fig.~\ref{pic:invariant_representation_officehome} and Fig.~\ref{pic:invariant_representation}.
 In contrast, the lower source-target domain divergence achieved by our proposed IMT proves its effectiveness in mitigating the distributional discrepancy in visual representation.